Monotonicity of non-pluripolar products and complex Monge-Amp\`ere equations with prescribed singularity: Introduction and main results

 \paragraph{Possible future directions.} It is well known that for $\lambda <0$ the equation \eqref{eq: main_thm_eq2} does not always have a solution.
 More importantly, solvability of this equation is tied together with existence of KE metrics on Fano manifolds.
 It would be interesting to see if the techniques of \cite{DR17} apply to give characterizations for existence of KE metrics with prescribed singularity type in terms of energy properness.

-By \cite{Dar13,DDL16} the geometry of geodesic rays and properties of (relative) full potentials seems to be intimately related.
-In a future work we hope to explore this avenue further, by introducing a metric geometry on the space of singularity types, via the constructions of \cite{Dar13,DDL16}.
-By understanding the metric properties of this space, we hope to extend Theorem \ref{thm4} for potentials with model type singularity that don't necessarily have small unbounded locus.
+By \cite{Dar13,DDL16} the geometry of geodesic rays and properties of (relative) full mass potentials seems to be intimately related.
+In a future work we will explore this avenue further, by introducing a metric geometry on the space of singularity types, via the constructions of \cite{Dar13,DDL16}.
+By understanding the metric properties of this space, we hope to study degenerations of singularity types along complex Monge-Amp\`ere equations.

 \paragraph{Organization of the paper.} Most of our notation and terminology carries over from \cite{DDL16}, and we refer the reader to the introductory sections of this work.
 In Section \ref{sec 2} we prove Theorem \ref{thm1} and Theorem \ref{thm2}.
 In Section \ref{sec 3} we develop the theory of the relative full mass classes $\Ec(X, \theta, \phi)$ and we exploit properties of envelopes to prove Theorem \ref{thm3}.
 In Section \ref{sec 4} we generalize the variational methods of \cite{BBGZ13} to prove Theorem \ref{thm4}.
 Finally, Theorem \ref{thm5} is proved in Section \ref{sec 5}.